we3lab/eeco/docs/how_to_cost.rst

 .. code-block:: python

     import datetime
+    import cvxpy as cp
     import numpy as np
     import pandas as pd
+    import pyomo.environ as pyo
     from electric_emission_cost.units as u
     from electric_emission_cost import costs